mlwilkerson/graphql-subscriptions-spike/graphql-subscriptions-rails/README.md

 # GraphQL Subscriptions Spike Rails Server

-This Rails 5.1.4 server running on Ruby 2.4.2 demonstrates the use of ActionCable for implementing a GraphQL subscriptions system.
+This Rails 5.1.4 server running on Ruby 2.4.2 demonstrates the use of ActionCable and `graphql-ruby` gem for implementing a GraphQL subscriptions system.

 ## Set up and configuration